mattssonhenrik/1DV610-L2/MANUALTESTS.md

 ## 1.2 lowerLetters
 ### Preconditions
 Load the page with the following rule:
+        this.lowerLetters = true
 ### Expected Output
 An an empty inputfield and a header text that is: Only lowercase letters
 ### Input